 - Pros and Cons of Refinancing

-- How To Decide Between a Second Mortgage and Refinance
+- How to Decide Between a Second Mortgage and Refinancing

-- The Bottom Line on Taking Out a Second Mortgage vs. Refinancing
+- The Bottom Line on a Second Mortgage vs. Refinancing

-There are two types of second mortgages: the home equity line of credit and the home equity loan.
-Each comes with its own borrowing, payout, and repayment processes, so be sure to familiarize yourself with them before making a decision.
+There are two main types of second mortgages: a home equity line of credit and a home equity loan.

-HELOCs typically come with variable interest rates, which means that the rate on the account may change during the draw and repayment periods.
+HELOCs typically come with variable interest rates, which means the interest rate on the loan will change according to market factors.

 Home equity loan